Cette traduction est incomplète. Aidez à traduire cet article depuis l'anglais.

 This article provides a tour of the Font tools available in the Firefox DevTools.
 This tool contains several useful features for viewing and manipulating fonts applied to any document loaded in the browser including inspection of all fonts applied to the page, and precise adjustment of variable font axis values.

 Note: The updated Font tools as shown in this article are available in Firefox 63 onwards; if you are using an older version of Firefox the tools will not look or behave quite the same, but they will be similar (most notably the Font Editor will not be available).
-If you want to start using the all-new Font Editor now, it is already available in Firefox Nightly and Developer Edition!

 The Fonts tab